 I found my ancestor, but the information in the Galveston Immigration Database doesn’t agree with family legend.

 Congratulations on your successful search!
 The listings in the Galveston Immigration Database are transcriptions of records provided by the captains of ships calling in Texas.
 Although no guarantees of accuracy are made, the listing may supply information that corrects or fills in stories passed from one generation to another.
 Another possibility: you may have found an immigrant not related to your family, but who shares the same name.

 I want to know more about my family.
 Where do I go?

 Your local library is the best place to get started.
 Ask for help finding the local genealogical society.
 Some libraries also have files and other genealogical resources on hand to help you begin your search.

 The Purpose of the Galveston Historic Seaport Galveston Immigration Database is to make existing records easily accessible.
 This project reflects listings of immigrants already available to the public elsewhere through the National Archives and several published sources.
 As a demonstration of the way Galveston contributed to the growth of Texas and the midwest, it shows at the touch of a keyboard many of the important themes at the Galveston Historic Seaport.

 We encourage genealogy enthusiasts to use the database as a “jumping off” point, but caution that this is only one of a number of sources of information.

 I have family photos from my Galveston immigrant ancestors.
 Would the museum be interested?

 Certainly.
-The Texas Seaport Museum hopes to add to the collection of family pictures displayed near the database terminals on the museum’s second floor.
-Please send copies only to: Texas Seaport Museum, Pier 21 & Harborside Drive, Galveston, TX 77550.
+The Galveston Historic Seaport hopes to add to the collection of family pictures displayed near the database terminals on the museum’s second floor.
+Please send copies only to: Galveston Historic Seaport, Pier 21 & Harborside Drive, Galveston, TX 77550.
 If your pictures are selected for use, you will be notified, and arrangements will be made for copies to be made of your originals at the museum’s expense.